-The only external connections necessary are the power source, water supply and drainpipe.
+The only external connections necessary are the power source, water supply and drain.

-There are also accessories that can be chosen when desired such as the optional sustainer heater and 6" legs.
-The optional sustainer heater with thermostat is extremely practical for maintaining wash tank temperature between cycles.
-The 800 watt heater will hold the wash tank temperature between 130°F and 140°F while the machine is not being run.
+There are also accessories that can be chosen when desired such as the optional 4" and 6" legs.
 See parts manual for the parts list and accessories available for the machine.

-The supply water to the L-1X and L-1X16 must be a minimum of 120°F. The pipe supplying the water must be 1⁄2" minimum.
+The supply water to the L-1Xe required is 120°F and recommended at 140°F. The pipe supplying the water must be 1⁄2".
 The plumbing connection is located at the back of the machine.
-The drain is a 1" barbed fitting located at the back of the machine for easy attachment of your drain hose.
+The machine comes with a drain hose.
 See section 2.2.2 Plumbing.
-This manual is structured to provide a complete reference guide to the L-1X and L-1X16.
-It is presented in a manner that all users will be able to comprehend and use as an effective tool in supporting the installation, operation and maintenance of the dishmachine.
+This manual is structured to provide a complete reference guide to the L-1Xe.
+It is presented in a manner that all users will be able to comprehend and use as an effective tool in supporting the installation, operation and maintenance of the dishwasher/glasswasher.
 The first section provides the specifications and details of the operational cycle.
 The next section explains how the machine is packaged and what to look for when receiving the machine.
 After unpacking the machine, this manual explains how to install and set up the machine for use.
 Requirements are given for plumbing, wiring, and space considerations.
-The Operation section of the manual may be used for instruction and procedures when required.
+The Operation of the manual may be used for instruction and procedures when required.
 We make this portion of the manual easy to understand so that all levels of operators may be able to read and comprehend the operation of the machine.
 The function of the machine itself is mostly automatic and takes little training to put into full operation.
-The Operation section also includes diagnostic considerations for the machine if problems occur.
+The Operation section section section section is provide to full operation.
+The Operation section of the machine is possible to read and comprehend the operation of the machine.